The Yard is a theatre, bar and kitchen.

 If you are interested in developing work at The Yard we’d strongly recommend that you come and see our work.
 Please don’t send us unsolicited scripts or performance ideas at other times, but do invite us to see your work.
 Just email us.

-Our next open call for artists will be autumn 2015.
 To be the first to find out what and when we are programming, please join our Mailing List.

 Bringing People Together